justingolden21/liars-dice-2/README.md

 `/**/` syntax should be used for multi-line comments.
 Comments should be in sentence case and end in punctuation unless they are a phrase.

-Imports should be ordered alphabetically with the exception of the `$game` store which should be at the top.
+Imports: Imports should be ordered alphabetically with the exception of the `$game` store which should be at the top.

 The appropriate order for files should be: